Recorder

 When you have finished recording your scenario, press the Stop button to save it in the format defined in the configuration.

-HAR Files
+HAR files

 You can import a HAR file (Http Archive) into the Recorder and convert it to a Gatling simulation.